Adversarial Detection by Approximation of Ensemble Boundary: Ensembles Combined using Walsh Coefficients

-After normalising (5), the Walsh decision probability is used in Section 4.2.
+After normalising (5), the Walsh decision probability is used in Section 4.
 Note that the two probability estimates in (5) contain the same divisor (\(2^{N}\)) in (3), so can be ignored when computing the decision function.

 The decision function based on the Walsh coefficient combiner of order \textit{y} is defined as \(W_{y}\), so third order is \(W_{3}\), and contains the addition of contributions from \(W_{0}\), \(W_{1}\), \(W_{2}\).
 Note from Table \ref{tab:walsh} that \(W_{0}\) basis function (j=1) is constant and does not depend on the pattern elements.
 So \(W_{0}\) is just the difference of the number of patterns in the two classes. \(W_{1}\) is similar to an ensemble weighted vote with weights set by correlation of individual classifiers with class label.

+An ensemble combined by Walsh coefficients enables a complex decision boundary to be approximated by much simpler classifiers.
+This is demonstrated in \cite{Windeatt19} for the artificial 2D circular dataset problem, in which simple individual classifiers under-fit, yet \(W_{3}\) provides a good approximation to the optimal Bayes boundary, while \textit{Majority Vote} and \(W_{1}\) do not.